pascalandy/docker-stack-this/traefik-manager/README.md

 ## General consideration

-One of my goal here, is to create the quickest demo available on the Internet.
+One of my goal here is to create the quickest demo available on the Internet.
 I consider this README crystal clear.
-If there is anything that I could improve, please let me know.
+If there is anything that I could improve, please let me know via an issue.

 Traefik version is defined [here](https://github.com/pascalandy/docker-stack-this/blob/master/traefik-manager/proxy.yml#L6)